aboucaud/face_lensing/README.md

 Acknowledgements
 ----------------

-The original idea and precomputation of the lens deformation is attributed to Johan Richard (CRAL, CNRS/INSU, Lyon)
+The original idea and precomputation of the lens deformation is attributed to Johan Richard (CRAL, CNRS/INSU)

 License
 -------